All Episodes

 So they ask Trump these questions formed by their own bias, formed by their own prejudice.

-I've got to be consistent of the law and order.
+I'm going to be consistent on the law and order.

-And uh he's heard what New York liberals say about conservatives and this kind of stuff, so he might be, you know, answering here, articulating what he thinks based on what he's heard about conservatives and Republicans in his liberal buddies, uh, what they want to hear.
+So he might be answering here, articulating what he thinks based on what he's heard about conservatives and Republicans and his liberal buddies, what they want to hear.

 At any rate, the whole thing was a giant setup, and the correct way to have dealt with this, and of course, hindsight's easy, 2020.